 A dry mat and maybe a heated floor for our cold feet would be nice as we exit the shower or tub.
 And non-slip floor tiles will provide the safety and confidence for ease of movement when wet.

-Good bathroom design always includes the products.
+Good bathroom design always includes the products, I recommend checking out the walk in showers at Bathroom City for a perfect example of proper design.
 Where shall we put all of these products!?

 This is why I often include a custom designed vanity which will accommodate our cosmetics, our necessities and our hair products including the equipment such as the hair dryer and the necessary electrical outlets for charging them.
 I also appreciate the pull-out waste basket in my cabinetry; where do you put your garbage?
 Almost every step of the morning ritual after the shower includes waste products so allowing for this adds to the efficiency.

 Enjoy your products while the vanity drawer is open so that everything is visible and accessible.
 Mirrored recessed medicine cabinets or wall hung magnifying mirrors are ideal for those wanting to stand whilet applying make-up at a close-up mirror.
 Place less often used items in the lower drawers and smaller cosmetics in the top drawer so you can benefit by it all with waste nearby.
 Recessed and mirrored wall cabinets can also place the most used items at your fingers as well as placing the mirror at such an angle as to examine all views of your hair.

 Close it all up when you have finished and VOILA: off you go…to the closet… but we’ll leave that to another time!

 Should you like a Bathroom consultation to improve your morning ritual, please call me at (201) 233-4636; e-mail me at firstname.lastname@example.org; or visit my Bathroom page on my website